 Malaysia digital tax: some background

-Malaysia is looking into the possibility of introducing a digital tax in its 2019 budget on November 2.
-The country's new Deputy Finance Minister Datuk Amiruddin Hamzah indicated the possible move at the launch of a new World Bank report titled 'Malaysia's Digital Economy: A New Driver of Development'.
+When Malaysia was looking into the possibility of introducing a digital tax the country's Deputy Finance Minister, Datuk Amiruddin Hamzah, indicated the move at the launch of a new World Bank report titled 'Malaysia's Digital Economy: A New Driver of Development'.

 At the launch, Amiruddin Hamzah stated: “This will definitely be a matter that we will look into deeply.
 We will come out with a new mechanism, but we are still studying it and we will impose something for them.
 If we put this matter (digital tax) aside, I think the nation will be losing revenue.”